 Kibale Forest National Park is located in the western corner of Uganda below the magnificent ‘Mountains of the Moon’ – Rwenzori Mountain Range.
-It is made up of verdant green forest, lakes and marshlands that provide a habitat for 13 primate species.
+It is made up of verdant green forests, lakes, and marshlands that provide a habitat for 13 primate species.
 Kibale is one of the best places in the world to go Chimpanzee Tracking with about 500 of these primates spread around the park.

 Best time to travel:

-The best months for travel in Uganda are during the dry seasons from June to August and December to February.
 Primate walks in the forest are a big part of any safari in Uganda.
-The habitat of rainforests is, by default, very wet and one can’t avoid rain completely.
+The habitat of rain forests is, by default, very wet and one can’t avoid rain completely.
 However, after heavy rain, the skies often open up to bright sunshine.

-- June to September is high season.
-It’s rarely crowded, but you’ll need to book your gorilla permits long in advance.
+- June – August: is the dry season and busy time.
+You will need to book your gorilla permits well in advance.

 Talk to us about your travel plans